johnshearing/PrivateKeyVault/README.md

   *
   * Next Bob will be prompted to select the length of the keys.
   * The larger the key size, the harder the encryption is to crack assuming you have a strong password.
-  * Unfortunately, larger keysizes take longer to generate and to use.
+  * Unfortunately, larger key sizes take longer to generate and to use.
   * The default (2048) is a good compromise.
   * Select the default for Bob.
   *